benny-dreamly/mow/worlds/generic/docs/setup_en.md

 #### On the website

-The easiest way to get started playing an MultiworldGG generated game, after following the base setup from the game's setup guide, is to find the game on the [MultiworldGG Games List](/games), click on `Options Page`, set the options for how you want to play, and click `Generate Game` at the bottom of the page.
+The easiest way to get started playing a MultiworldGG generated game, after following the base setup from the game's setup guide, is to find the game on the [MultiworldGG Games List](/games), click on `Options Page`, set the options for how you want to play, and click `Generate Game` at the bottom of the page.
 This will create a page for the seed, from which you can create a room, and then [connect](#connecting-to-an-multiworldgg-server).